Simulating acoustically-actuated flows in complex microchannels using the volume penalization technique: Discretized equations of motion

 The first-order system of Eqs.~\eqref{eq:matrix-first-brinkman} represents coupled Helmholtz equations in the complex amplitude of $\vone$.
 We solve the first-order system with MUMPS~\cite{MUMPS:1}, which is a sparse direct solver to compute $\vonehat$ and $\ponehat$.
 Developing an efficient iterative solver for coupled Helmholtz equations is a challenging task which, to our knowledge, has not yet been addressed in the literature.

 The second-order system of equations represent a steady-state, low-Mach Stokes system with an additional Brinkman penalty term.
 In our recent work we described a projection method-based preconditioner to solve the steady-state, low-Mach Stokes system.
 In this work we modify the projection algorithm to account for the additional Brinkman term.
 The projection preconditioner is combined with the flexible GMRES (FGMRES) solver to solve Eqs.~\eqref{eq:matrix-second-brinkman} for $\vtwo$ and $p_2$.
+Fig.~\ref{fig:flowchart_solver} shows a flowchart summarizing our solution approach.

 Traditionally, the projection method is used to solve time-dependent Navier-Stokes equations in the literature.
 We use the projection method as a preconditioner, not as a solver, for solving the steady-state, low Mach, and Brinkman penalized Stokes system.
 As a preconditioner, the projection method improves the current iterate of the outer Krylov solver by solving a residual equation of the form: